Biden administration plans to name former senior NSA officials to White House cyber position and head of CISA

 Both nominees, who are highly regarded in cyber policy circles, are expected to face smooth confirmations.

-The moves come as the administration is grappling with the response to two major cyber events — one a Russian cyber espionage campaign known as SolarWinds that compromised nine federal agencies and about 100 private companies, and the other a Chinese hack of Microsoft Exchange servers that hit the private sector.
+The moves come as the administration is grappling with the response to two major cyber events — one a Russian cyber-espionage campaign known as SolarWinds that compromised nine federal agencies and about 100 private companies, and the other a Chinese hack of Microsoft Exchange servers that hit the private sector.

 The White House also is expected to nominate Robert Silvers, who served as DHS assistant secretary for cyber policy in the Obama administration, as undersecretary for policy at DHS.
 He, too, is expected to be easily confirmed.